Winbobob/winbobob.github.io/source/_posts/2019-08-24-my-first-week-at-pinterest.md

 - pinterest
 ---

 > I just finished my first week at Pinterest.
 Summarize my feeling in two words: awesome and fantastic!
-Fun facts: I met CEO Ben Silbermann four times in person (twice in a cafeteria, once in a corridor and once in happy hour).
+Fun fact: I met CEO Ben Silbermann four times in person (twice in a cafeteria, once in a corridor and once in happy hour).

 ## Looking Back on the Last Five Years, Looking Forward to the Next Five Years